glenlong/wedding/src/content/posts/outline-to-speech.md

 ### Any other relevant information?

 As you're writing out your speech draft, make sure you include enough information for people to follow what you're saying.
-Remember, not everyone will be as familiar with the bride or groom as you and so you might need to add a little background detail.
+Remember, not everyone will be as familiar with the Bride or Groom as you and so you might need to add a little background detail.

 **Here's an example:**

-The best man might have a fun story about the time the groom made a fool of himself on the ski slopes.
+The Best Man might have a fun story about the time the Groom made a fool of himself on the ski slopes.
 To make sure everyone enjoys the tale, he might want to set things up first:

 > As many of you will know, James spent a summer as a ski instructor and considers himself quite the snow pro…